kylesomers/aws-lambda-zombie-workshop/NEW/1_Cognito/README.md

 ## Architecture Overview

 The Zombie survivor chat requires a survivor to sign up for a user account in order to communicate with other survivors.
 Once a survivor signs up for an account, they will be able to authenticate into the communications system in order to chat with other apocalypse survivors.
-[Amazon Cognito](https://aws.amazon.com/cognito/) provides the ability to create user directories for this purpose with [Cognito User Pools](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html).
-You will now setup the Cognito User Pool as a user directory for your survivors.
+[Amazon Cognito](https://aws.amazon.com/cognito/) provides the ability to create user directories for your application users with [Cognito User Pools].(http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html).
+You will now setup a new Cognito User Pool as a user directory for your application.

-Once a survivor has successfully logged into the communications system, their session will include temporary credentials from Cognito User Pools in the form of a JSON Web Tokens (JWT) that will be used by the application when making authenticated requests to the REST API.
+Once a survivor has successfully signed up for an account, they will be able to log into the communications system.
+When a user logs in, Cognito will return a JWT token (JSON Web Token) to the application which is used to fill the authentication header in web requests to your API from the application.

   ![Authentication with Cognito User Pools](images/CognitoArchitectureOverview.png)